Associations

 db.Model(&user).Association("Languages").Delete(languageZH, languageEN)

-Clear Associations
+Clearing Associations

 db.Model(&user).Association("Languages").Clear()

-Count Associations
+Counting Associations

-Return the count of current associations
+Get the count of current associations, with or without conditions.

 db.Model(&user).Association("Languages").Count()